-&lt;sup>114 Prime Minister Samdhong Rinpoche issued subsequent appeals to Tibet Support Groups in October 2002, September 2005, and April 2006 urging them to refrain from protests during Chinese leaders' trips to the West.
+&lt;sup>114 Prime Minister Samdhong Rinpoche issued subsequent appeals to Tibet support groups in October 2002, September 2005, and April 2006 urging them to refrain from protests during Chinese leaders' trips to the West.

-samdhong Rinpoche said in an appeal to the Tibet groups in April 2006: "President Hu Jintao will soon pay an official visit to America this month and the Kashag would like to once again strongly appeal with utmost importance and emphasis to all the Tibetans and Tibet Support Groups to refrain from any activities, including staging of protest demonstrations causing embarrassment to him.
+&lt;sup>115 Samdhong Rinpoche said in an appeal to the Tibet groups in April 2006: "President Hu Jintao will soon pay an official visit to America this month and the Kashag would like to once again strongly appeal with utmost importance and emphasis to all the Tibetans and Tibet Support Groups to refrain from any activities, including staging of protest demonstrations causing embarrassment to him.
 This appeal is not only to create a conducive atmosphere for negotiations but also not to cause embarrassment and difficulty to His Holiness the Dalai Lama whose visit coincides with President Hu Jintao's visit to America.
 If protests are held, this will give the impression that no Tibetan or Tibet Support Group is taking notice of and carrying out His Holiness the Dalai Lama's instructions issued in the recent March 10th statement.
 Therefore, to avoid such things from happening, the Kashag hopes and believes that, unlike last year, all Tibetans and Tibet support groups will respond positively to this appeal at least for this one time, and make a wise choice from a wider perspective."
-To access the full appeal, see the Central Tibetan Administration's website: http://tibet.net/about-tibet/worldwide-tibet-movement/.
+To access the full appeal, see the Central Tibetan Administration's website: http://tibet.net/ about-tibet/worldwide-tibet-movement/.

-In hindsight, Dharamsala's bargaining power in the years leading up to the Beijing Olympics was perhaps the highest it had ever been.
-To fulfill its aim of hosting a protestfree Olympics, China may have been more willing than usual to make certain concessions such as granting mass amnesty to Tibetan political prisoners.
-The Tibetan side, not recognizing Beijing's vulnerability at the time, did not set preconditions for entering the dialogue and ensuring its authentic nature.
-Beijing had already obtained what it wanted from the moment the Tibetans sat down for the first round of talks.
-China's strategy for the dialogue, writes Warren Smith, "seemed to be to appear conciliatory while making no actual concessions."
-116 By the time the dialogue between the two sides stalled in 2008, and eventually collapsed in 2010 after nine rounds of talks, Dharamsala had little to show for it.
+the dialogue, writes Warren Smith, "seemed to be to appear conciliatory while making no actual concessions."
+By the time the dialogue between the two sides stalled in 2008, and eventually collapsed in 2010 after nine rounds of talks, Dharamsala had little to show for it.
 Instead, it was left with diminished momentum for an international grassroots movement, having lost the mission-oriented clarity of earlier years.
 As for Tibetans themselves, many became convinced that the process was simply Beijing's ploy to temper international criticism of its Tibet policy ahead of the Olympics.

-&lt;sup>116 Smith, 232.
+&lt;sup>116 Smith, China's Tibet?, 232.

-The Third Uprising (2008)
+Chapter 7 The Third Uprising (2008)